 My first backpacking trip around Europe, I carried everything on my back, with options for every possible occasion.
 Buuuut the thing about bringing around a million outfits is your suitcase becomes a sad brick of poor decisions.
 If you’re on the go, you want a light bag, no ifs ands or buts.

-I recently returned from a ten day road trip around the Balkans and every time I wore a new outfit, I’d get a stare from my travel companions akin to “where the bleep did you get that from?”
-Honestly, by the end of the trip, my little black tote earned its reputation as a Room of Requirement.
+EXAMPLE: During a ten day road trip around the Balkans with some friends, every time I wore a new outfit, I’d get a stare from my travel companions akin to “where the heck did you get that from?”
+Honestly, by the end of the trip, my little black tote earned its reputation as a Room of Requirement. … 10 days, multiple outfits, all different purposes, crammed into one weekender bag.

 If this intrigues you, keep scrolling.
 Today, I’d like to share my simple minimalist packing list with you (plus one adapted for winter).